joaodelgado/rustyboy/README.md

 Gameboy emulator written in rust.

-This project it's still in the very early stages and does virtually nothing.
+This project it's still in the very early stages and does basically nothing.